Could a Plant-Based diet protect transplanted kidneys?

 Summary

 This study looks at whether switching to a plant-based diet can improve heart health and reduce inflammation in people who have had a kidney transplant.
-About 25 adults who are at least 3 months post-transplant will follow a plant-based diet for 16 weeks.
-Researchers will track changes in blood markers, weight, blood pressure, and overall well-being.
+Twenty-five participants who are at least three months post-transplant will follow a plant-based diet for 16 weeks after a two-week training program.
+Researchers will track changes in blood markers, weight, blood pressure, and quality of life to see if the diet is feasible and beneficial.

 Disclaimer